Father’s Day. It’s usually a day when dads can relax, laying down their burden for a moment.

 You see, it’s a day when you pretty much can’t help but dwell on what you’re not doing.
 You’re not playing catch with your son; not drinking tea with your daughter; not laughing carefree with the other dads (at least, not genuinely).
 The burden is different for different guys.
 It might be the weight of the grief; or the guilt–often imagined–for failing to protect our sons, daughters, and wives; or, though I’m ashamed to say it, the irrational jealousy of seeing another father’s joy.

-If this is your first Father’s Day after losing a child, well….
-Heck, I’m sorry you’re reading this.
-But if this is your first one, here’s what it was like for me after my son was stillborn a few days before his due date, and what is was like for some other dads I’ve talked to.
+If this is your first Father’s Day after losing a child, I’m sorry you’re reading this.
+But if this is your first one, here’s what it was like for me after my son was stillborn a few days before his due date, and what it was like for some other dads I’ve talked to.
 Thinking back to that first one, there are four things I wish I would’ve known.

 First, you ARE a dad.
 This is a day for you.
-You don’t love your child any less because he or she isn’t here.

-Second, the build up is often worse than the actual day.
+Second, the build-up is often worse than the actual day.
 This is true for pretty much any key day that first year: the first Mother’s Day, Thanksgiving, their birthday, etc.

-I remember for my first Father’s Day there was just sort of a sense of dreading that day coming up, worrying about how I’d feel or how people would treat me (or fail to treat me).
+I remember for my first Father’s Day there was just sort of sense of dreading that day coming up, worrying about how I’d feel or how people would treat me (or fail to treat me).
 I didn’t verbalize it, but looking back I thought it would be unbearable.

 Fourth and finally, the feeling of Father’s day changes over time.
 Like I mentioned, that first one is full of dread leading up to it and then is a big milestone.
 Later, others forget, and that introduces a new kind of hurt to it, but the entire thing is less poignant.
 And yet later, it changes again.
 This year, for me, instead of days of dreading it, I sort of forgot about it until recently.
-I always think about Simon, but hadn’t let myself dwell on the grief as much lately.
-And so, the idea of Father’s Day acted a bit like a prism, focusing the various rays of pain and grief and sadness and anger that I hadn’t dealt with in awhile into a concentrated beam that sort of took me by surprise.
+I always think about Simon but hadn’t let myself dwell on the grief as much lately.
+And so, the idea of Father’s Day acted a bit like a prism, focusing the various rays of pain and grief and sadness and anger that I hadn’t dealt with in a while into a concentrated beam that sort of took me by surprise.
 But once that had passed, I got back to normal more quickly than I could have in years past.